Area Extension Educator, Community Food Systems and Small Farms

 Assistant Professor, Plant Pathologist

-James manages the Plant Clinic at Parma offering a range of diagnostic tests and advice to growers.
-In addition, James has a research program characterizing plant pathogens and developing new diagnostic methods for diseases across a range of crops.
+James offers a range of diagnostic tests and advice to growers.
+His research program characterizes plant pathogens and developing new diagnostic methods for diseases across a range of crops.